 - Reflecting on self, others and influence on professional practice

 You will be required to create a 2500-word patchwork ePortfolio – this is practice related and reflective of the self in relation to your work and a 2000-word practice assessment – written assessment applying systemic theory to your practice context.

-Evidence of study at level 6 to BA/BSc level
+Evidence of study at level 6.

 Study days are Wednesday

 Please apply using the online application form selecting Postgraduate Taught from the Level of Entry drop down.